gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

 | Update to consecutive minor version | `1.10.12` to `1.11.10` | Forceful update |
 | Other | `1.10.12` to `1.12.0`, or `1.10.12` to `2.0.0` | manual update |

-Gardener does not support automatic updates of major Kubernetes versions or non-consecutive minor versions, because Kubernetes does not guarantee updateability in this case.
+Gardener doesn’t support automatic updates of major Kubernetes versions or nonconsecutive minor versions, because Kubernetes doesn’t guarantee updateability in this case.
 However, multiple minor version updates are possible if not only the minor source version is expired, but also the minor target version is expired.
 Gardener then updates the Kubernetes version first to the expired target version, and waits for the next maintenance window to update this version to the next minor target version.

 {{% notice warning %}}
 <p>